Out of Oblivion: The Homegrown Rise and Riffs of Leo Kottke

 • The 1960s Minnesota blues and folk music coffeehouse scene that made Leo’s rise to fame possible: the venues and their operators, the fellow musicians who provided licks and inspiration, the sound and recording technologies, the artist who created the album covers, and more.

 About the [draft] book cover*: The armadillo is the the original rendition by artist Anne C. “Annie” Elliott from the August 1969 Scholar Coffeehouse concert schedule.
 The “LEO KOTTKE” title and banner are as originally intended by Annie for the Takoma record jacket.
-The “Side Two” red label includes “Long Way Up The River” which was dropped after the first 200 pressings.
+The “Side Two” red label includes “Long Way Up The River” which was dropped after the first 200 pressings (the Kottke-esque reason revealed in my book).

 *Just some of the fascinating background explored further in the book.